gethomepage/homepage/CONTRIBUTING.md

 ## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use github to host code, to track issues and feature requests as well as accept pull requests.

 ## Any contributions you make will be under the GNU General Public License v3.0

-In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
+In short, when you submit code changes, your submissions are assumed to be covered under the same [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/gethomepage/homepage/issues)